cmp-202/ssh2shell/README.md

 };
 ```

+**_Note:_
-*Note* If there is no response from the server the commandTimeout will be triggered after the idleTimeOut period.
+If there is no response from the server the commandTimeout will be triggered after the idleTimeOut period.**

 Bash scripts on the fly:
 ------------------------
 If the commands you need to run would be better suited to a bash script as part of the process it is possible to generate
 or get the script on the fly.
 You can echo/printf the script content into a file as a command, ensure it is executable,
 run it and then delete it.
-The other option is to curl or wget the script from a remote location and do the same but this
+The other option is to curl or wget the script from a remote location and do the same but
-has some risks associated with it.
+this has some risks associated with it.
 I like to know what is in the script I am running.

 ```javascript
  host.commands = [ "some commands here",